Ford says redesigned F-150 pickup body cheaper, easier to repair

 The so-called "B-pillar" that slices between the front and rear doors was painted green and affixed with a sign saying it can be replaced without disturbing the roof.
 The A-pillar or roof rail tube can be sectioned off for repairs.

-The more extensive use of aluminum in the new F-150 requires dealers and repair shops to use different repair tools.
-But many already have experience with aluminum because it is used in the hood of the current F-150 and in other models on the road.
+The more extensive use of aluminium in the new F-150 requires dealers and repair shops to use different repair tools.
+But many already have experience with aluminium because it is used in the hood of the current F-150 and in other models on the road.

 Just 20 percent of dealers have a collision shop to make fixes to major dents and dings in these work trucks.
 Independent shops handle the majority of such repairs.